pfizer-opensource/scikit-digital-health/docs/src/research.rst

 =========================================

 - W. Lin et al., “Can Gait Characteristics Be Represented by Physical Activity Measured with Wrist-Worn Accelerometers?,” Sensors, vol. 23, no. 20, Art. no. 20, Jan.
 2023, doi: 10.3390/s23208542.
-- W. Lin et al., "SciKit Digital Health Package for Accelerometry-Measured Physical Activity: Comparisons to Existing Solutions and Investigations of Age Effects in Healthy Adults", In Preperation
+- W. Lin et al., "SciKit Digital Health Package for Accelerometry-Measured Physical Activity: Comparisons to Existing Solutions and Investigations of Age Effects in Healthy Adults", Front.
+Digit.
+Health, 26 Nov.
+2023, doi: 10.3389/fdgth.2023.1321086
 - J. Di et al., "Wearable Accelerometers as An Innovative Approach to Monitor Physical Activity and Gait in Children and Adolescents", In Preparation
 - P. Sheriff et al., "In-Clinic and Natural Gait Observations (I-CAN-GO) an Observational Low-Interventional Master Protocol to Validate Gait and Physical Activity in Adults", In Preparation
 - N. Camerlingo et al., "Measuring gait parameters from a chest-worn accelerometer in healthy individuals: a validation study", In Preparation